wnda/web-animations-api-shiv/README.md

 > As for the performance of the Web Animations API, it is identical to CSS Animations/Transitions.
 It is exactly the same code running both.
 The whole purpose of Web Animations API is to be a lower-level API on top of which CSS Animations/Transitions run.
 (And SMIL too, for that matter.)

 ## Still here?
 You've been warned.
 This is by no means the answer to all problems in web animation.
-But it is Apache licensed (unlike GSAP) and it's fast, easy to use, and fun!
+But it is BSD licensed (unlike GSAP) and it's fast, easy to use, and fun!
 You can feel like a rockstar who doesn't care about Safari 7 or Chrome 40!